-Dual Italian Citizenship Jure Sanguinis
+Get dual Italian Citizenship Jure Sanguinis

-1 FIND OUT when and if your Italy-born Ancestor ever became a citizen of the US or another foreign country.
-Before 1992 there was no such thing as “dual citizenship”; if your ancestor became a naturalized US (or other country) citizen, he would have literally “renounced his Italian citizenship” > it can be reacquired if still alive.
+What is the first step?
+FIND OUT when and if your Italy-born Ancestor ever became a citizen of the US or another foreign country.
+Before 1992 there was no such thing as “dual citizenship”; if your ancestor became a naturalized US (or another country) citizen, he would have literally “renounced his Italian citizenship” > it can be reacquired if still alive.
 Click here

-- If your Italy-born Ancestor naturalized prior to July 1st, 1912, you do not qualify for Italian citizenship, even if his or her child was born before this individual naturalized.
+If your Italy-born Ancestor naturalized prior to July 1st, 1912, you do not qualify for Italian citizenship, even if his or her child was born before this individual naturalized.
 Prior to this date, when a native-born Italian naturalized in another country, he gave up not only his own Italian citizenship but also that of all of his minor children, regardless of where they were born.
 This is the law and there is no way around it.